E. F. Averyt/Paul and Mildred Wood Learning Center

 The Arnold E. and Pauline H. Emery Residence Hall

 Emery Hall was completed in 2000.
-This facility features two residence halls under one roof to accommodate 64 students.
+This facility accommodates 68 students.
 The air-conditioned, two-story unit offers a central lounge, study area and laundry facility.
 This unit was funded and named in honor of Dr. Arnold (96) and Pauline Emery of Campobello, South Carolina.

 Completed in 1996, Hartness houses 24 students.
 The air-conditioned, two story unit has a central lounge, study area, and laundry facility.
 The unit was named in honor of the Tom and Edna Hartness family.